kauri-io/archive/docs/ETHDenver 2019 Finalists and Winners/universal-wallet.md

 ---
 title: Universal Wallet
 summary: Project Name Universal Wallet Project Tagline/Description (140 Characters Max.
 Will be used on table card for judging) A Universal Login Wallet, that on boards users in just couple of steps using counterfactual deployment, universal logins and ability to buy dai with debit/credit card through Wyre.
 Team Members.
-First and Last Names Kyle Bryant Marek Kirejczyk Makoto Inoue Status.im ID for Each Team Member (we will use this to contact you and your team) Kyle Bryant | Telegram ID  @kyrrui (Status
+First and Last Names Kyle Bryant Marek Kirejczyk Makoto Inoue Status.im ID for Each Team Member (we will use this to contact you and your team) Kyle Bryant | Telegram ID- @kyrrui (Status
 authors:
   - Kyle Bryant (@kyrrui)
 date: 2019-02-17